-Sometimes we are able to accommodate you attending another class to make up a missed class.
-However, this is only possible when there is an opening in the class.
-For this reason, we encourage you to consider your schedule for the 6 weeks you will be attending classes and make sure there are no foreseeable conflicts.
+Yes.
+Half hour private sessions may be scheduled to go over the material missed in class.
+There is an additional cost for these private sessions.
+We encourage you to consider your schedule for the 6 weeks you will be attending classes and make sure there are no foreseeable conflicts.

 What vaccinations do you require for my dog to attend class?
 Do you accept titers?